TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

       }
    }

-This ends up with the exact same situation as above: The controller instance has an object of type :php:`UserRepository` in class property :php:`$userRepository`.
+This ends up with the exactly the same result as above: The controller instance has an object of type :php:`UserRepository` in class property :php:`$userRepository`.
-This inject* way came from extbase and TYPO3 core implemented it in addition to the default symfony constructor injection.
+This inject* way came from extbase and TYPO3 core implemented it in addition to the default Symfony constructor injection.
 Why did we do that, you may ask?
 Both strategies have subtle differences: First, when using inject* methods, the type hinted class property needs to be nullable, otherwise PHP >= 7.4 throws a warning since the instance is not set during :php:`__construct()`.
 But that's just a